Axis Bank to acquire 9.9% stake in Max Bupa Health's promoter entity

 -

-Axis Bank will pick up a 9.9 per cent stake in Fettle Tone LLP, a promoter of Max Bupa Health Insurance Company, for Rs 90.8 crore to strengthen is insurance business.
+The private bank will pick up a 9.9% stake in Fettle Tone, a promoter of Max Bupa Health Insurance Company (MBHI), for Rs 90.80 crore to strengthen is insurance business.

-Axis, which is privately owned, said in a BSE filing it has signed agreements with Fettle Tone LLP and its partners (on March 13).
+The definitive agreements in connection with the proposed acquisition have been executed by Axis Bank on 13 March 2021 and the acquisition is proposed to be completed on or before 17 March 2021.
+The plan is aimed at strenghtening Axis Bank's position in the insurance sector.

-Max Bupa Health Insurance (MBHI) is as a joint venture between private equity group True North and Bupa, a global health insurance and healthcare company.
-Fettle Tone LLP is a special purpose vehicle (SPV) set up by True North Fund; it holds a 5.6 per cent stake in health insurance company.
+Fettle Tone is a special purpose vehicle (SPV) set up by True North Fund VI.
+It is currently a promoter of MBHI and holds about 55.6% of the total share capital of MBHI.
+MBHI is a standalone health insurance company registered with the Insurance Regulatory and Development Authority of India.

 Dear Reader,